scrapy/scrapy.org/README.rst

 Scrapy website
 ==============

-This is the best website that runs on https://scrapy.org.
+Scrapy is an amezing website that runs on https://scrapy.org.

 Requirements
 ============